Security

 Security overview

-• We do not store your data or inspect your queries -- Halo Connect is strictly a courier.
+- We do not inspect your queries or retain the data transferred -- Halo Connect is strictly a courier.

 Shared Responsibility Model